About Us

 About Returning Heritage

-We’re not afraid to express our opinions, especially when institutions refuse to face up to the changing role of museums and the expectations of its visitors in the 21st century.
-Our aim is to help people look beyond the confines of the colonial museum model and to consider whether UK institutions that perpetuate the glorification of these legacies are still appropriate in a global, multi-racial world.
+We are not afraid to express our opinions, especially when institutions refuse to face up to the changing role of museums and the expectations of its visitors in the 21st century.
+Our aim is to help people look beyond the confines of the colonial museum model and to consider whether those institutions that perpetuate the glorification of these legacies are still appropriate in a global, multi-racial and multi-faith museum community.

-We’re always interested in your opinion and feedback.
-After you’ve read an article, let us know what you think by adding your comments.
+We are always interested in your opinion and feedback.
+After you’ve read an article, let us know what you think by sending us your comments.
 And please sign up to receive our free email alerts about new articles we think you’ll find of interest.
 We don’t send them too often and it won’t cost you anything.

 Contact Us